w-klijn/cascaded_exploding_bar_chart/README.md

 Create a cascade of two or more exploding bar-charts from data with controllable typesetting.

 ## Features
-1. Size of bars and the number of bars is generated from data
+1. Size of bars in, and the total number of bar-charts is generated from data
-2. Hight of bars: raw data, normalized or percentage (each bar normalized individually)
+2. Hight of bars based on raw data, normalized or percentage (each bar normalized individually)
-3. One consecutive set of boxes in each bar can be given emphasis
+3. A consecutive set of boxes in each bar can be given emphasis
 4. Explosion lines to show relation between stacked bars
 5. The explosion wedge can have labels and a shaded background
-6. stacked bar and boxes can have labels
+6. Stacked bars and boxes can have labels
 7. Box labels will not display when text is to big for box (controllable)
+8. Only matplotlib needed
+9. Most textual and graphical elements can be typeset without chaning the code

 ![See graphic below for an rough example](/example.jpg?raw=true "")

 ## Usage
-Default type setting is simple and for the default matplotlib figure size.
-When type setting change the variables in the global (I know, I know) variable 'exp_barch_tp_set'.

-Then call cascaded_exploding_barcharts()
+Call cascaded_exploding_barcharts() with your data.
+If you want to typeset you have to do this before the call.

 ## Input arguments cascaded_exploding_barcharts